GoogleChrome/chrome-extensions-samples/functional-samples/sample.tabcapture-recorder/README.md

 1. Clone this repository.
 2. Load this directory in Chrome as an [unpacked extension](https://developer.chrome.com/docs/extensions/mv3/getstarted/development-basics/#load-unpacked).
+3. Pin the extension from the extension menu.
-3. Click the extension's action icon to start recording.
+4. Click the extension's action icon to start recording.
-4. Click the extension's action again to stop recording.
+5. Click the extension's action again to stop recording.